Thanksgiving travel tips to avoid traffic congestion

 HARRISBURG, Pa.
 (WHTM) – The busiest travel time of the year is here.

-Wednesday and Sunday are expected to be the most congested days on the roadway this holiday, according to PennDOT, which has a tool that can predict where and when you should hit the road.
+Wednesday and Sunday are expected to be the most congested days on roadways this holiday, according to PennDOT, which has a tool that can predict where and when you should hit the road.

-The “historic holiday traffic” page on 511PA.com has tabs for different parts of the state that you can click on to see how good or bad the traffic was, years prior.
+The “historic holiday traffic” page on 511PA.com has tabs for different parts of the state that you can click on to see how good or bad traffic was in years prior.

 “We do not have active construction projects going on during this time,” Schreffler said.